fenago/natural-language-processing-workshop/lab_guides/Lab_3.md

 saving a model on the hard disk and loading it back into memory for future use.

-In the next chapter, you will learn about several techniques that you can use to collect data from various sources.
+In the next lab, you will learn about several techniques that you can use to collect data from various sources.